Here's How Your Trade Levi Strauss & Co. (LEVI) Aggressively Right Now

 BofA Securities gave a rating of “Buy” to LEVI, setting the target price at $32 in the report published on January 27th of the current year.

-During the last 5 trading sessions, LEVI fell by -4.70%, which changed the moving average for the period of 200-days by -36.91% in comparison to the 20-day moving average, which settled at $19.25.
-In addition, Levi Strauss & Co. saw -24.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LEVI rose by +4.34%, which changed the moving average for the period of 200-days by -30.68% in comparison to the 20-day moving average, which settled at $18.99.
+In addition, Levi Strauss & Co. saw -24.17% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading